ephemeral8997/Pycord-Manager/README.md

 > ⚠️ **Archived Project Notice**
 > This project is no longer maintained.
-Pycord Manager was an auxiliary bot for the Pycord server, developed in 2022.
+Pycord Manager was an auxiliary bot for the Pycord server, forked by **@ephemeral8997** in 2022.
 > It is preserved for reference only.
 No new features or updates will be made.

 <div align="center">